 “Heh.
 The things they come up with.”

 “At least it’s no tickle-me-elmo,” he said.
 “I don’t think I could survive something that loud and annoying for long.”

 The other guy in our trio looked back towards the TVs.
 “I wonder if anyone in this line is buying one of these as a present.”

 At least a half dozen heads shook in the negative.
 Apparently, everyone was listening in on our conversation.
 A kid in his early twenties said, “I remember a time when Black Friday really was all about getting a jump on the Christmas list.”

 I just smiled and said, “Nah.
 You’re just too young to remember it like it is.
 We live in a me-first world.
 I can remember when Black Friday actually started on Friday mornings, but it always has been about getting stuff for us first.
 Then we can get for others once we’ve taken care of number one.”

 There were a few frowns at that.
-We all knew it was true, but I kind of shocked myself and threw a wet blanket on the mood by actually vocalizing it.
-We always like to think of ourselves as better than we were.
+We all knew it was true, but I kind of shocked myself and threw a wet blanket on the mood.
+You’re not supposed to actually vocalize it.
+We always like to think of ourselves as better than we really are.